ESD-shooting-mini-game/arduino_side/README.md

-# arduino_side
+# Arduino coding

-coding utk arduino xD
+Coding for the handling of the program on the Arduino side